Department of Developmental Services (DDS) Eligibility and Prioritization

 • If new tests required and insurance won’t cover, request DDS pay for them

-• Right to Appeal DDS decisions
+• Right to Appeal DDS decision

 DDS Adult Eligibility Resources